 All our parents are tested for their hips, elbows, eyes and hearts.
 We are OFA, BVA and CERF cleared to breed.
-We also guarantee our pups against these and other health defects with a 3 year warranty.
+We also guarantee our pups against these and other health defects with up to a 3 year warranty.

 Also, our English Teddy Bear GoldenDoodles were chosen not only for their incredible pedigrees and health clearances.
 Each of our English Teddy Bear GoldenDoodles exemplify the wonderful temperament of the English Teddy Bear GoldenDoodles.
 They are beautiful, calm and loving!
-If we have a English Teddy Bear GoldenDoodle that is aggressive, excessively shy or have any other traits that do not represent the English Teddy Bear GoldenDoodls and our program well, we will not breed them.
+If we have a English Teddy Bear GoldenDoodle that is aggressive, excessively shy or have any other traits that do not represent the English Teddy Bear GoldenDoodles and our program well, we will not breed them.

 Quality of our Program: There are many different types of breeders.
 You have puppy mills, large professional kennels, back-yard breeders & professional hobby breeders.
 Puppy mills produce large amounts of low quality puppies.
 They are the worst of the worst (Watch a video of puppy mills by clicking HERE).

 Large professional breeders have high quality English Teddy Bear GoldenDoodles with health clearances and great pedigrees.
 They may even have a good program in place.
 On the other hand, they are so large they raise their dog’s outside in runs and their puppies in kennels.
 Puppies are not well-socialized or trained.
 Their adults are not mistreated like a puppy mill but they are not loved and cared for like an English Teddy Bear GoldenDoodle deserves.